quminhdo/RNN_Seq2Seq/README.md

 # RNN_Seq2Seq
 ### 1. Introduction
-A Tensorflow implementation of a Sequence-to-Sequence model with [Luong Attention](https://arxiv.org/pdf/1508.04025.pdf) and [GNMT](https://arxiv.org/abs/1609.08144)'s Beam Search.
+This is a Tensorflow implementation of a RNN Sequence-to-Sequence model with [Luong Attention](https://arxiv.org/pdf/1508.04025.pdf) and [GNMT](https://arxiv.org/abs/1609.08144)'s Beam Search.
+Bidirectional RNN variants (LSTM and GRU) are supported.

 Language pair: Japanese - English